Crontab Scheduler Component

 });

-// Run on the first second of every minute
+// Execute at the first second of each minute

 new Crontab('1 * * * * *', function(){